Identifying the latent space geometry of network models through analysis of curvature: Introduction

-\begin{ass} Every node $i$ resides at a location $z_i$ that is drawn independently and are identically distributed from a distribution $F_{z}$ on manifold $\mathcal{M}^p(\kappa)$.
-The latent location distribution must satisfy two properties: \begin{enumerate} \item [(a)] \emph{Identifiability:} The support of $F_{z}$ must consist of at least $K > p$ distinct points that uniquely identify the manifold. \item [(b)] \emph{Local cliques:} The distribution of locations should be such that the following is true.
-For any collection of $\ell$ nodes with locations drawn i.i.d. from $F_z$ we have $\forall \ \delta > 0$,
+\begin{ass} Every node $i$ resides at a location $z_i^\star$ that is drawn independently and are identically distributed from a distribution $F_{z}$ on manifold $\mathcal{M}^{p^\star}(\kappa^\star)$.
+The latent location distribution must satisfy two properties: \begin{enumerate} \item [(a)] \emph{Identifiability:} The support of $F_{z}$ must consist of at least $K > p^\star$ distinct points that uniquely identify the manifold. \item [(b)] \emph{Local cliques:} For any collection $V_0$ of $\ell$ nodes with locations drawn i.i.d. from $F_z$ we have for all $\delta > 0$, $\Pr\left\{\max_{ij \in V_0} d(z_i, z_j) \leq \delta |G_{V_0} \in C(\ell) \right\} \rightarrow 1$, as $n, \ell \rightarrow \infty$.\end{enumerate} \end{ass} Part (a) states that we need $K$ to be larger than the true dimension and that we need there to be only one latent space in which we can embed these points isometrically (Section \ref{sec: Geometry} contains definitions of these terms).
+Part (b) states that given a clique of size $\ell$, the probability that nodes in this clique are close to each other goes to 1 as the clique size and graph size grow.
+Aside from this condition, we impose no restrictions on the distribution of $F_z$.
+This allows for continuous, discrete, or mixed distributions as well as dependence on $n$.
+In Section \ref{sec: ass_1_3} we provide a discussion on these two conditions in the context of the network model and provide high-level conditions which imply Assumption \ref{ass:z}.
+We prove that these high-level conditions hold in common cases, such as when the node locations are drawn from a lattice model, Gaussian mixture model, or uniformly over a bounded but expanding region.